craftcms/docs/docs/commerce/1.x/payment-gateways.md

 The “Worldpay JSON” gateway is the newly recommended modern gateway API for Worldpay.
 The “Worldpay” gateway below is the older offsite gateway API.

-The Worldpay JSON gateway uses client side JavaScript `worldpay.js` on your payment template page to generate a token representing the credit card.
+The Worldpay JSON gateway uses client-side JavaScript `worldpay.js` on your payment template page to generate a token representing the credit card.
 This token can be passed to the standard `commerce/payments/pay` form action like the Stripe gateway.

 You have the option of a simple implementation using the `worldpay.js` “Template Form” documented [here](https://developer.worldpay.com/jsonapi/docs/template-form), and a more advanced customized implementation called “Own Form” documented [here](https://developer.worldpay.com/jsonapi/docs/own-form).